Payment Card Compliance

 Once merchant accounts are enabled for a department, the department has an ongoing responsibility to understand security requirements, comply with PCI DSS standards, and to maintain proper business practices as listed in the Related Documents section below.

-Annually, individuals responsible for or involved with credit card processing must be trained in the proper handling of payment card information and must complete the Responsibilities of Credit Card Handlers and Processors form.
+Annually, all individuals responsible for or involved with credit card processing must be trained in the proper handling of payment card information and must complete the Responsibilities of Credit Card Handlers and Processors form.
 Access to payment card data by university employees must be limited to those individuals with a business need.

 Employees must have a unique login identification and password to access computer systems or programs that contain payment card information to ensure individual accountability.
 Vendor- supplied defaults for system passwords and other security parameters are not to be used.